pulumi/pulumi-hugo/themes/default/content/product/_index.md

     and tame cloud complexity -- something we call Cloud Engineering.

 overview:
-    title: Unite developers, infrastructure teams, and security engineers
+    title: Universal Infrastructure as Code for Engineers
     description: |
-        By using the industry's best languages, you can skip learning proprietary, limited domain-specific languages, and enable your team to work more productively and better together.
+        Ship infrastructure faster with software engineering and an API-first approach.
+Use Pulumi’s open source SDK with your favorite languages and software ecosystems to deploy on any cloud, and scale infrastructure as code across your team securely with enterprise-grade SaaS.

 key_features:
     title: Key features